• Home

 About Dottie

-*** PLEASE NOTE: Dottie was NOT intentionally bred to be small.
-A "dwarf griffon" is not a special breed of dog or purposeful adaption.
-Dottie has been diagnosed with a medical condition, please educate yourself on the extensive health issues she faces before asking "where to find one."
-We do not promote the breeding of dogs specifically engineered to have dwarfism, or with a risk of having any other medical condition.
+*** PLEASE NOTE: Dottie was NOT intentionally bred to be small as a "dwarf griffon" is not a special breed or purposeful adaption.
+We share information regarding the extensive health issues Dottie faces as we do not promote the breeding of dogs specifically engineered to have dwarfism, or any other medical condition.

 What is Dottie's story?